Insights to help ignite the power of your people

 "While larger organizations with greater financial resources and advanced data-driven insights have been the first to adopt strategic workforce planning and skills-based design to align their talent supply with organizational goals, small and midsized organizations can and should also consider implementing these practices on a scale that's realistic for them," said Asal Naraghi, global innovation leader of future of work, ADP.
 "Doing so will significantly enhance their efficiencies and overall success."

-Strategic workforce planning is aligning people with business goals
+Strategic workforce planning aligns people with business goals

-The goal of strategic workforce planning is to empower everyone to work more effectively.
+Strategic workforce planning helps organizations operate more effectively while adapting to AI-driven change.
 As the skills landscape changes due to AI, 84% of large organizations agree that using AI can help streamline processes but will not replace employees, while McKinsey research revealed that up to 30% of current worked hours could potentially be automated by 2030.

 AI is creating a mixed employee experience